Texture | Organizing the Random

 Note the Following:

-Each composition should include at least 3 different found textures.
+Each composition should include at least 3 different found textures (minimum of 5 textures.)

-Cut up the objects into interesting shapes; think about figure/ground relationships when creating these compositions.
+Design the textures into interesting shapes; think about figure/ground relationships when creating these compositions.

 You can overlap textures.